 6 Key Guidelines for Writing Essential Questions

 Mastering the art of writing essential questions is a worthwhile pursuit for any teacher.
-A good essential question is central to any lesson, so it’s important it inspires deep levels of thinking and fosters a desire to discover the truth behind the question.
-We'd like to present you with 6 quick considerations for writing essential questions that will help you as you move along in the process.
+A fundamental question is central to any lesson, so it must inspire deep levels of thinking and foster a desire to discover the truth.
+We want to present you with six quick considerations for writing essential questions that will help you as you move along in the process.

 What curricular connection do I want to make with my essential question?

 The best place to start is with your curriculum because it's what we're responsible for teaching and what learners must learn.
-In fact, it's not just the best place to start, it's really the only place.
+It's not just the best place to start; it's the only place.
 Why not use what you're passionate about in that curriculum?
 Search your objectives and jot some ideas down for workshopping.

 What is the specific problem or challenge I want students to face in this question?

-When writing essential questions, always clearly present some kind of challenge or problem.
-That's what students must tackle in order to learn the objectives, so a clear challenge will help them own their learning.
+When writing essential questions, always clearly present some challenge or problem.
+That's what students must tackle to learn the objectives, so a clear challenge will help them own their learning.

 How can the learners meet the challenge of this EQ using creativity and ingenuity?